Go Green to beat the blues

-- 90 per cent said it was the combination of nature and exercise that had the greatest effect on them
+- 90% said it was the combination of nature and exercise that had the greatest effect on them

-- 94 per cent said that green activities had benefited their mental health, lifting depression.
+- 94% said that green activities had benefited their mental health, lifting depression.

 Britain is trailing far behind other European countries in introducing care farms as a treatment for mental distress.
 Patients suffering from mental distress in the Netherlands, Italy, Germany, Austria, Belgium and Slovenia are prescribed agriculture work where they acquire new skills and gain increased confidence while farmers get paid for providing a health service and benefit from additional labour power.